On the center-to-limb variations of the He I 10 830 \AA\ triplet: Results and discussion

-The \ion{He}{I} line, which forms in the middle to high chromosphere \citep[e.g.,][]{1994Avrett,Centeno2008}.
+The \ion{He}{I} line forms in the middle to high chromosphere \citep[e.g.,][]{1994Avrett,Centeno2008}.
 The off-limb emission in the line peaks at around 1.5~Mm and extends to just below 3.0~Mm, which is in line with previous measurements \citep[e.g.,][]{Jaime19, Libbrecht2021}.

 This line behaves quite differently from photospheric lines such as the aforementioned \ion{Si}{I} line, but also from other chromospheric lines in the visible.
 The line profile appears both deeper and broader toward the limb (Fig.~\ref{fig:Fig2}).
-The broadening is consistent with the behavior of other chromospheric lines reported by \citet{Pietrow2023}, although those lines become relatively shallower with respect to the continuum because their CLV decreases less steeply than that of the nearby continuum.
-In contrast, the \ion{He}{I} line exhibits a comparatively steeper CLV, likely because it is optically thin and thus accumulates greater opacity along the slanted line of sight.
+The broadening is consistent with the behavior of other chromospheric lines reported by \citet{Pietrow2023}, although those lines become shallower with respect to the continuum because their CLV decreases less steeply than that of the nearby continuum.
+In contrast, the \ion{He}{I} line exhibits a comparatively steeper CLV, likely because it is optically thin and, thus, it accumulates greater opacity along the slanted LOS.

-The Doppler shift relation along $\mu$ is also in the opposite direction (blue) than the aforementioned photospheric \ion{Si}{I} line (see red/black lines and blue/gray lines in the right panel of Fig.~\ref{fig:Fig5}), resulting in a net blueshift towards the limb.
-The reason for this shift could be the result of an average downwards motion of the chromospheric fibrils, creating the reverse of what we see in the photosphere \citep{Wedemeyer2009, Ellwarth2023, Lohner2019}, meaning that the reason for this `fibrilar redshift' is likely the downward flows in the chromospheric canopy.
+The Doppler shift relation along $\mu$ is also in the opposite direction (blue) than the aforementioned photospheric \ion{Si}{I} line (see red+black lines and blue+gray lines in the right panel of Fig.~\ref{fig:Fig5}), resulting in a net blueshift towards the limb.
+The reason for this shift could be the result of an average downwards motion of the chromospheric fibrils, creating the reverse of what we see in the photosphere \citep{Wedemeyer2009, Ellwarth2023, Lohner2019}, meaning that the reason for this "fibrilar redshift" is likely rooted in the downward flows in the chromospheric canopy.

-The Doppler velocity at $\mu = 0.8$ appears as an outlier relative to the overall trend (see right panel of Fig. \ref{fig:Fig5}).
+The Doppler velocity at $\mu = 0.8$ appears as an outlier relative to the overall trend (see the right panel of Fig. \ref{fig:Fig5}).
 This deviation likely reflects the strong sensitivity of the \ion{He}{I} line to solar activity.
 While obvious filaments and bright points were removed prior to averaging, smaller features were retained to avoid biases from over-processing.
 Nevertheless, these outliers have little influence on the fitted polynomials, which yield a relatively smooth overall trend.

 Finally, we note the complete absence of the line’s blue component in our observations.
 It is unlikely that this is an averaging effect similar to the one that causes the $v$ and $r$ components of the \ion{Ca}{ii}~H\&K lines to disappear \citep{Druzhinin1987}, since the blue component is also absent in the disk-center rasters outside the regions affected by filament contamination (see Fig.~\ref{fig:Fig1}).
 The disappearance of this component is also shown in Fig.~6 of \citet{1994Avrett}.
 However, it was not possible to reproduce it with HAZEL, indicating a possible unmodeled radiative transfer process.
 This question will be addressed further in a follow-up study.